 UpSpring Fertility is based on one of the world’s oldest known wellness traditions, called Ayurveda.
 Over 3000 years old, Ayurveda is practiced widely in India, where it first originated.
 In fact, most of India’s population (so that’s, like, almost a billion people) routinely use Ayurvedic remedies to address specific problems or to promote general wellness.
 Hey, we get that you may be skeptical.
 But consider this: ayurvedic research is respected, supported, and promoted not only by the Indian government, but also in professional institutes around the world.

 Maca root, too, shows promise from a Western perspective.
-In the Ayurvedic tradition, it has long been known for its usefulness in enhancing libido and fertility, but how it works has only recently been identified.
+In the Ayurvedic tradition, it has long been known for its usefulness in enhancing libido and supporting fertility, but how it works has only recently been identified.
 In animal studies of maca root, this herb was found to support production of luteinizing hormone (a hormone that prompts ovulation) in females.*

 Back to Prenatal Vitamins & Supplements